zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 20. Observe the result of the assessment report.
 In our case, our application has successfully passed 13 tests **(1)** with no additional actions needed.
 Now that our assessment is complete, select **Next (2)** to proceed to the migration.

    ![Assessment report result is shown.
 There are 13 success metrics presented.
 The next button is highlighted.](media/appservicemigration-report.png)

+   > For the details of the readiness checks, see [App Service Migration Assistant documentation](https://github.com/Azure/App-Service-Migration-Assistant/wiki/Readiness-Checks).

 ### Task 2: Migrate the Web Application to Azure App Service